If you are wondering “How to change your family lawyer” it means that you are not satisfied with the services of your current lawyer.

 Another option to consider is handling your case yourself.
 Many people divorce without a lawyer – although in more complex cases, it is advised that you seek legal counsel.

-Our Justice Family Lawyers team is a group of family law specialists that have extensive experience dealing with divorce and parenting settlements, as well as estate matters.
+Our team has extensive experience dealing with divorce and parenting settlements, as well as estate matters.
 If you’re looking for a new lawyer or are seeking a second opinion, contact us here for a free and confidential consultation.